Atinoda/text-generation-webui-docker/README.md

 # Known Issues
 ## AMD GPU ROCM
-The `rocm` variant is reported to be working, but it is blind built and cannot be tested due to a lack of hardware.
+The `rocm` variant is reported to be working, but it is blind-built and not regularly tested due to a lack of hardware.
 User reports and insights are welcomed.

 *Thanks to [@Alkali-V2](https://github.com/Alkali-V2) for confirming successful deployment with RX 6800 on Unraid.*

 ## Intel Arc GPU
-The `arc` variant is blind built and cannot be tested due to a lack of hardware.
+The `arc` variant is blind-built and untested due to a lack of hardware.
 User reports and insights are welcomed.

 ## Extensions
 The following are known issues and they are planned to be investigated.
 Testing and insights are welcomed!